 Vice Chair: Markus Anderljung (Sweden)

-Markus Anderlung’s research focuses on AI regulation, responsible cutting-edge development, and compute governance, next to other topics.
-He is an Adjunct Fellow at the Center for a New American Security, and a member of the OECD AI Policy Observatory’s Expert Group on AI Futures.
+Markus Anderljung is the Director of Policy and Research at the Centre for the Governance of AI.
+His research focuses on AI regulation, responsible cutting-edge development, compute governance, next to other topics.
+He is also an Adjunct Fellow at the Center for a New American Security, and a member of the OECD AI Policy Observatory’s Expert Group on AI Futures.
 He was previously seconded to the UK Cabinet Office as a Senior Policy Specialist, GovAI’s Deputy Director, and Senior Consultant at EY Sweden.

 Vice Chair: Anka Reuel (Germany)